Hosted-by-Nonk/coredns/README.md

 }
 ```

-The default behavior is to ping the healthcheck endpoint at the local port `8081`, but you can customize the port by setting the `HEALTHCHECK_PORT` environment variable, e.g. in docker-compose:
+The default behavior is to ping the healthcheck endpoint at the local port `8081`, but you can customize the port by setting the `HEALTHCHECK_PORT` environment variable, e.g. in your `docker-compose.yml`:

 ```yaml
 services: